DM-GY-6063-2023F-D/TxRx/README.md

-# TxRx Library to help send and receive JSON to and from p5js sketches
+# TxRx Library

+## Helps transfer JSON to/from p5js sketches using:
+- Serial
+- WiFi
+- BLE